apache/pulsar/site2/docs/concepts-proxy-sni-routing.md

 ---

 ## Pulsar Proxy with SNI routing
 A proxy server is an intermediary server that forwards requests from multiple clients to different servers across the Internet.
 The proxy server acts as a "traffic cop" in both forward and reverse proxy scenarios, and benefits your system such as load balancing, performance, security, auto-scaling, and so on.

 The proxy in Pulsar acts as a reverse proxy, and creates a gateway in front of brokers.
 Proxies such as Apache Traffic Server (ATS), HAProxy, Nginx, and Envoy are not supported in Pulsar.
 These proxy-servers support **SNI routing**.
 SNI routing is used to route traffic to a destination without terminating the SSL connection.
 Routing at layer 4 provides greater transparency because the outbound connection is determined by examining the destination address in the client TCP packets.

 Pulsar clients support [SNI routing protocol](https://github.com/apache/pulsar/wiki/PIP-60:-Support-Proxy-server-with-SNI-routing), so you can connect to brokers through the proxy.
-You learn how to set up the ATS proxy and the Pulsar client to enable SNI routing, and connect Pulsar client to the broker through the ATS proxy.
+You learn how to set up the ATS proxy, enable SNI routing, and connect Pulsar client to the broker through the ATS proxy.

-### ATS-SNI Routing in Pulsar
+## ATS-SNI Routing in Pulsar
 To support [layer-4 SNI routing](https://docs.trafficserver.apache.org/en/latest/admin-guide/layer-4-routing.en.html) with ATS, the inbound connection must be a TLS connection.
 Pulsar client supports SNI routing protocol on TLS connection, so when Pulsar clients connect to broker through ATS proxy, Pulsar uses ATS as a reverse proxy.

 Pulsar supports SNI routing for geo-replication, so brokers can connect to brokers in other clusters through the ATS proxy.

-Therefore, this section explains how to set up and use ATS as a reverse proxy so pulsar clients can connect to brokers through the ATS proxy using SNI routing protocol on TLS connection.
+This section explains how to set up and use ATS as a reverse proxy, so Pulsar clients can connect to brokers through the ATS proxy using SNI routing protocol on TLS connection.

-#### Set up ATS Proxy for layer-4 SNI routing
+## Set up ATS Proxy for layer-4 SNI routing

 ![Pulsar client SNI](assets/pulsar-sni-client.png)